ARM-software/arm-trusted-firmware/docs/getting_started/psci-lib-integration-guide.rst

 -  PLAT_MAX_PWR_LVL_STATES (optional)
 -  PLAT_PCPU_DATA_SIZE (optional)

-The details of these APIs/macros can be found in `Porting Guide`_.
+The details of these APIs/macros can be found in the :ref:`Porting Guide`.

 All platform specific operations for power management are done via ``plat_psci_ops_t`` callbacks registered by the platform when ``plat_setup_psci_ops()`` API is called.
-The description of each of the callbacks in ``plat_psci_ops_t`` can be found in PSCI section of the `Porting Guide`_.
+The description of each of the callbacks in ``plat_psci_ops_t`` can be found in PSCI section of the :ref:`Porting Guide`.
 If any these callbacks are not registered, then the PSCI API associated with that callback will not be supported by PSCI library.